 Over time, obese adults generally spend more money than healthy adults.
 The out-of-pocket expense is significantly higher in areas like healthcare and medical, fast food and dining, clothing, fad diets, weight loss products, life insurance, and health insurance.

-- Medical costs: Higher health care expenditures are universally correlated to excess weight.
-Illnesses and disabilities triggered by obesity carries a heavier financial burden whether or not the individual is covered by medical insurance.
-For example, those living with diabetes spend on average $9,601 more per year than those without the disease.
-This single obesity-related comorbidity paired with others can add substantial strain on the budget.
+- Medical costs: Higher healthcare expenditures are universally correlated to excess weight.
+Illnesses and disabilities triggered by obesity carry a heavier financial burden whether or not the individual is covered by medical insurance.
+For example, those living with diabetes spend, on average $9,601 more per year than those without the disease.
+This single obesity-related comorbidity, paired with others, can add substantial strain on the budget.

-- Out-of-pocket healthcare: Since high BMI (body mass index) levels are associated with greater medical expenses (such as doctor visits, diagnostic tests, and hospital stays), their are more out-of-pocket expenses.
-The number of hospital visits and doctor appointments are heightened in comparison to healthy individuals.
+- Out-of-pocket healthcare: Since high BMI (body mass index) levels are associated with greater medical expenses (such as doctor visits, diagnostic tests, and hospital stays), there are more out-of-pocket expenses.
+The number of hospital visits and doctor appointments is heightened in comparison to healthy individuals.
 Obese people requested over 11 million physician visits in a single year.

 - Grocery and dining costs: With grocery and restaurant prices inflated, eating more than the recommended daily calorie intake is another financial strain.
 Food options are another challenge, as unhealthy and fast foods are typically cheaper and more readily available.

 - Weight loss diet programs: The weight loss industry is thriving, with an estimated annual spending of $33 billion in the United States.
 With obesity rates rising and over 60% of the population overweight, the demand for diet programs is at an all-time high.

 “I spent about $1,000 annually on diets that never worked for me” – MBC past bariatric surgery patient Karlee

 Save money by losing weight